Who manages the reserves?

 Being a central bank, MAS is the most conservative of the three investment entities, with a significant proportion of its portfolio invested in liquid financial market instruments.

-GIC is a professional fund management organisation that manages Government assets.
-Its objective is to achieve good long-term returns to preserve and enhance the international purchasing power of the reserves.
+GIC Private Limited is a professional fund manager that manages Government assets.
+Its mandate is to achieve good long-term returns to preserve and enhance the international purchasing power of the reserves.

 GIC is a fairly conservative investor, with a globally diversified portfolio spread across various asset classes.
 Most of its investments are in the public markets, with a smaller component in alternative investments such as private equity and real estate.